PSD2

 1 RCVD Start authorisation Yes Authorize if startAuthorisation link is present

-3 ACSC N/A No Payment is completed
+3 ACSC No Payment completed

 Step Code Next Action Updatable Comment